seomoz/word2gauss/README.md

 Python/Cython implementation of [Luke Vilnis and Andrew McCallum
 <i>Word Representations via Gaussian Embedding</i>, ICLR 2015](http://arxiv.org/abs/1412.6623)
 that represents each word as a multivariate Gaussian.
-Scales to large corpora using Cython extensions and threading with asynchronous stochastic gradient descent (Adagrad).
+Scales to (relatively) large corpora using Cython extensions and threading with asynchronous stochastic gradient descent (Adagrad).

 ## Getting started